 One of the best Sonoma events in October for kids is the North Bay Science Discover Day.
 The event features more than 150 hands-on exhibits and it's a chance for your kids to meet local engineers and scientists.
 The event is at the Sonoma County Fairgrounds in Santa Rosa.
 It runs from 10am to 4pm and the event is free for everyone.

 In addition to these larger Sonoma events in October, you will also find some great, small events at local wineries.
-This list includes celebrations organized by month with some weekday options at the bottom.
+This list includes celebrations organized by weekend.
 Most required advanced registration so visit the winery websites for details.

 This weekend also includes several events on September 30.
 Visit my September calendar for Saturday's events.